 Have you ever looked for something online to later find the thing you were looking for following you everywhere on the web?
 I remember the first time this happened to me, I thought it was a coincidence or maybe a “sign” that I really should purchase that skirt, those cool shoes or take my kids to that cool new play zone.

-The ads weren’t a coincidence but instead, directed directly at me based on my Internet activity.
+The ads weren’t a coincidence but instead, aimed at me based on my Internet activity.
 The process is called Retargeting and it is one of the more effective digital advertising channels.

 How Retartegeting Works